-When we get stuck in stress mode, our bodies “steal” a hormone called pregnenolone to make extra cortisol.
+The problem is that when we get stuck in stress mode, our bodies “steal” a hormone called pregnenolone to make extra cortisol.
 Pregnenolone is often called the “mother hormone” because it’s used to make all kinds of hormones – estrogen, progesterone, testosterone, DHEA, and of course cortisol.

 There is no one “right” way to deal with stress.
 Some people love meditation . . . and some people find meditating while little humans crash things around them a little counterproductive.

-When life feels like trying to hold onto a firehose that is going full-blast, think of adaptogens as weights that help support and ground the body through it all.
 Here’s a beginner’s guide to using adaptogens, and here are some specific ones worth considering:

 - Holy Basil

 - Licorice Root – This particular herb is considered helpful for individuals who have low cortisol, but not high.